avwx-rest/avwx-engine/docs/util/service.md

 ### FileService

-For web scraping sources, you'll need to do the following things:
+For file-based sources, you'll need to do the following things:

 - Add the base URL and valid report types
 - Implement the `FileService._urls` to iterate through source URLs
-- Implement the `FileService._extract` function to return just the report string (starting at the station ID) from the
+- Implement the `FileService._extract` function to return just the report string (starting at the station ID) from the response

 Let's look at the NOAA_NBM service as an example: